- Hourly / - BiWeekly /

 - Monthly / $37,410.00-$58,943.00 Yearly

-Communications Technician I is the intermediate level of work planning, laying out, installing and maintaining data communications network lines and devices.
-Employees in this class do not supervise.
+A Data Communications Technician I is the intermediate level of work planning, laying out, installing and maintaining data communications network lines and devices.
+Employees in this classification do not supervise other positions.

 Employees in this classification receive moderate supervision from a Data Communications Technician Supervisor or other designated administrator.
 The work is performed in normal office settings and at users' work sites throughout the State.
 The work performed at users' sites involves running cable in basements, through ceilings and floors, exposure to dust, dirt and insulation, which may include asbestos and fiberglass, and requires moving computer terminals and printers weighing up to eighty pounds.
 Employees at users’ work sites are required to use specialized safety equipment such as hard hats, goggles and masks, and follow strict safety procedures.